WaliMuhammadAhmad/Networking-Packet-Traces/README.md

 1. **Browse the Packet Traces:** Explore the folders and choose a packet trace that aligns with your learning goals or interests.

 2. **Analysis and Learning:** Load the packet trace into Wireshark and start analyzing!
-Use these traces to understand network behavior, packet structure, and protocol interactions.
+Use these traces to understand network behaviour, packet structure, and protocol interactions.

 3. **Contribute:** If you have your own packet traces from networking projects or labs, we encourage you to contribute them.
 Sharing knowledge benefits the entire community.